Skip to content

 Rigel is one of the 58 stars selected by Her Majesty’s Nautical Almanac Office and the US Naval Observatory for navigation.
 It is one of four navigational stars in Orion.
 The other three are Betelgeuse and Bellatrix, the bright stars marking Orion’s shoulders, and Alnilam, the central star of Orion’s Belt.

-Rigel has been known to be a multiple star system for several centuries.
+Rigel has been known to be a multiple star system for over two centuries.
 The German-born British astronomer William Herschel discovered it to be a double star on October 1, 1781.
 He entered it as star 33 (H II 33) in his Catalogue of Double Stars.

-Rigel is considered to be a member of the Taurus-Orion R1 Association, a loose group of stars that share a common origin and motion through space, located about 1,200 light years, or 360 parsecs, from the solar system.
-Some sources classify the star as an outlying member of the Orion OB1 association, but since Rigel is much closer to us than the stars in the Orion OB1 group, lying at a similar distance as Betelgeuse and Saiph, its membership is unlikely.
+Rigel is considered to be an outlying member of the Orion OB1 association, which lies at a distance of up to 1,600 light-years.
+The supergiant is a member of the Taurus-Orion R1 Association, a loose group of stars that share a common origin and motion through space, located about 1,200 light years, or 360 parsecs, from the solar system.
+Rigel lies much closer than most members of Orion OB1, but farther away than Betelgeuse and Saiph.

-Variations in Rigel’s radial velocity (the speed at which it moves relative to Earth) were first detected in 1888 and later confirmed to vary by about 10 km/s.
+Variations in Rigel’s radial velocity (the speed at which it moves relative to Earth) were first detected in 1888.
+The star’s radial velocity was later confirmed to vary by about 10 km/s.

 Rigel may be the star marking “Orwandil’s toe” in Norse mythology.
-In the myth, Orwandil, the Giant, was frostbitten and Thor broke off his frozen toe and threw it into the sky.
-Since the broken off toe is more commonly associated with Alcor in Ursa Major, Richard Hinckley Allen suggests that Alcor is the frost-bitten toe and Rigel, the other toe in his Star Names: Their Lore and Meaning (1889).
+In the myth, Orwandil (or Aurvandil), the Giant, was frostbitten and the god Thor broke off his frozen toe and threw it into the sky.
+Since the broken off toe is more commonly associated with Alcor in Ursa Major, Richard Hinckley Allen suggested that Alcor was the frost-bitten toe and Rigel was the other toe in his Star Names: Their Lore and Meaning (1889).

 In Caribbean lore, Rigel marked the severed leg of Trois Rois, a man who loved the daughter of a woman who disliked him.
 As the lovers took flight, the mother ran after them and managed to cut off one of his legs.
 The daughter is represented by Aldebaran, Trois Rois by the stars of Orion’s Belt, and the mother by Sirius.